docsdeveloperdemo/swiftui-starter-app/dev-docs/context-SwiftStarterApp-Data Management-Realm-RealmDataManager.swift.md

 It's worth noting that the `getRealm()` function is marked as `static`, which means it can be called directly on the class without needing to create an instance of the class first.

+---
+# checkRealmFileSize SwiftStarterApp/Data Management/Realm/RealmDataManager.swift
+## Imported Code Object
+The `checkRealmFileSize()` function is a static function (accessible without creating an instance of the class) that calculates the size of the Realm database file in megabytes (MB).
+Here's a breakdown of what the function does:

+1. It retrieves the file URL of the default Realm configuration using `Realm.Configuration.defaultConfiguration.fileURL`.
+2. If the file URL exists, it extracts the relative path of the file using `fileURL?.relativePath`.
+3. It attempts to retrieve the file attributes (including the file size) of the Realm file at the specified relative path using `FileManager.default.attributesOfItem(atPath:realmPath)`.
+4. If the file attributes are successfully retrieved, it checks if the `FileAttributeKey.size` key exists in the attributes dictionary.
+This key holds the file size in bytes.
+5. If the file size attribute exists, it casts it to a `Double` value and divides it by `1000000.0` to convert the size from bytes to megabytes (MB).
+6. The function returns the file size in megabytes as a `Double` value.
+7. If any error occurs during the process (e.g., the Realm file doesn't exist or can't be accessed), it prints an error message to the console and returns `0.0` as the file size.

+This function can be useful for monitoring the size of the Realm database file, especially when working with large amounts of data.
+It can help identify potential issues, such as excessive database growth, and trigger appropriate actions, like compacting the Realm file or implementing data pruning mechanisms.